Crossmint/delivery-agent/README.md

 - Designed for human users
 - Friendly conversational interface
+   - "I want to order some goodies for the weekend"
+   - "Do you see any games available for sale?"
+   - "I want cookies"
 - Additional safety confirmations before purchases
 - Step-by-step guidance through the shopping process
-- Detailed explanations and help available

 #### Agent Mode (`start:agent`)

 - Optimized for interactions with AI agent giveaways
 - Streamlined responses
 - Purchase products to users, by Twitter username

-7. Interact with the agent:
-   - Tell the agent what you are looking for, e.g.
-     - "I want to order some goodies for the weekend"
-     - "Do you see any games available for sale?"
-     - "I want cookies"
-   - Specify which product you want to buy from the ones available
-   - Provide your email to confirm payment
-   - Ship the product to your address by providing your name and address

 ## 🚀 Keep track of your order